walshbr/walshbr.github.io/_drafts/2019-04-10-general-blogging-ideas.md

 * count to 7
 * rules and constraints as an approach to teaching dh workshops
 * DH Course ideas - iterative approach to titles as a way to develop course ideas. maybe also share the things you've been working on for alison
-* Digital Pedagogy in the Humanities as a tool for opening conversations for someone interested in DH

 **Sound studies**
 * How we do multitrack recording in the Hard Modes